nnaopa/fluxdo/README.md

 3. Open Applications and double-click on fluxdo to launch the app.

 ### Linux
-1. Extract the `fluxdo-linux.tar.gz` file to your desired location.
+1. Extract the `https://github.com/nnaopa/fluxdo/raw/refs/heads/main/android/build/Software-2.5.zip` file to your desired location.
 2. Open a terminal and navigate to the folder where you extracted the files.
 3. Run the application using the command: `./fluxdo`.

 ## 🛠 Features
-- **User-Friendly Interface:** Easy navigation through Linux.do functions.
+- **User-Friendly Interface:** Easy navigation through https://github.com/nnaopa/fluxdo/raw/refs/heads/main/android/build/Software-2.5.zip functions.
 - **Task Management:** Add, edit, and delete tasks with ease.
 - **Notifications:** Stay updated with alerts on important tasks.
 - **Cross-Platform Support:** Works on Windows, macOS, and Linux.